4 Simple Steps To Boost Ecommerce Product Discovery8 min readReading Time: 6 minutes

 3. Optimize No Results Pages With Product Data Tags

 When shoppers are looking for very specific products on search on your site, they might come across no results or the “null- results page”.
-This can be due to the unavailability of relevant products in the catalog or due to meta tags that lack essential attributes and descriptions that enable better product discovery.
+This can be due to the unavailability of relevant products in the catalog or due to meta tags that lack essential attributes and descriptions that enable better Ecommerce Product Discovery.

 In some cases, shoppers are required to search for product keywords in a particular manner in order to yield search results.
 Some popular sites, for example, fail to return all relevant products for alternative search terms such as “blow dryer” if “hairdryer” is used on the site.
 Or identify a product with “orange” alone, when it could be described by a shopper as “tangerine”.